Are massage guns worth it? We asked the experts to find out | CNN Underscored

 Theragun Prime ($299; theragun.com)

 “Our unique combination of amplitude, frequency and torque makes the Theragun more effective at improving movement and aiding in recovery than any other device available,” says Wersland.
-The Theragun Prime is the brand’s second-cheapest massage gun, and features a 16 millimeter amplitude, meaning it can get deeper into your muscles than most other massage guns you’ll find.
-Theragun also has an app which can pair with the Theragun Prime and walk you through recovery routines and more.
+The Theragun Prime is the brand’s second-cheapest massage gun, and features a 16-millimeter amplitude, meaning it can get deeper into your muscles than most other massage guns you’ll find.
+Theragun also has an app that can pair with the Theragun Prime and walk you through recovery routines and more.

 Hypervolt ($299, originally $349.99; amazon.com)

-This popular massage gun comes with five attachments, three speed settings and weighs 2.5 pounds.
+This popular massage gun comes with five attachments and three speed settings, and it weighs 2.5 pounds.
 Its high-torque motor ensures a powerful, effective massage no matter where you take it.

 Sonic Handheld Percussion Massage Gun ($99; amazon.com)